andy-byers/paw/README.md

 ```

 ### Types
-paw is statically-typed, meaning that all types must be known at compile time.
+paw is statically-typed, meaning that types are bound to variables, not values.
+The type of each variable must be known at compile time.
+paw supports type inference on variable definitions.
 The following example demonstrates creation of the basic value types.

 ```
-// variables without an initializer (right-hand side) are set to `null` let b: bool let i: int
+// variables without an initializer (right-hand side) are set to the default
+// value for the type given in the annotation let b: bool let i: int